karrick/gohm/README.md

 ```

 In the above example notice that each successive line wraps the handler of the line above it.
 The
+terms upstream and downstream do not refer to which line was above which other line in the source
+code.
+Rather, upstream handlers invoke downstream handlers.
+In both of the above examples, the top
+level handler is `gohm`, which is upstream of `gohm.WithGzip`, which in turn is upstream of
+`http.StripPrefix`, which itself is upstream of `http.FileServer`, which finally is upstream of
+`http.Dir`.

-following two examples are equivalent, and both involve handlerA to perform some setup then invoking
+As another illustration, the following two example functions are equivalent, and both invoke
-handlerB, which performs its setup work, and finally invokes handlerA.
-Both do the same thing, but
+`handlerA` to perform some setup then invoke `handlerB`, which performs its setup work, and finally
-source code looks vastly different.
-In both cases, handlerA is considered upstream from handlerB,
+invokes `handlerC`.
+Both do the same thing, but source code looks vastly different.
+In both cases,
-which is considered upstream of handlerC.
-Similarly, handlerC is downstream of handlerB, which is
+`handlerA` is considered upstream from `handlerB`, which is considered upstream of `handlerC`.
-likewise downstream of handlerA.
+Similarly, `handlerC` is downstream of `handlerB`, which is likewise downstream of `handlerA`.

-In the example code, the format from example2 was used because it keeps source code lines from
-getting too long.

 ```Go
 func example1() {